 - Compost make your own with a range of organic household materials, with the added benefit of reducing your household waste. - Worm castings become a worm 'farmer' and get your 'workers' to create this wonderful soil conditioner. - Aged animal manures (e.g. chicken, sheep, cow, horse) these are great for growing veggies and other hungry exotic plants.
 Remember that manure is nutrient rich and should be used lightly.
 It may also harm some native plants.
-There are specialist slow release fertilisers for natives just ask your local nursery for further advice. - Packaged organic fertilisers (e.g. blood and bone, chicken manure pellets and liquid organic fertilisers) these feed your plants and also improve the soil (just follow the product recommendations). - Organic mulches these break down to improve the soil.
+There are specialist slow release fertilisers for natives - just ask your local nursery for further advice. - Packaged organic fertilisers (e.g. blood and bone, chicken manure pellets and liquid organic fertilisers) - these feed your plants and also impro recommendations).